Park Naturalists - 19-1031.03

 • Prepare brochures and write newspaper articles.

-• Provide visitor services by explaining regulations; answering visitor requests, needs and complaints; and providing information about the park and surrounding areas.
+• Provide visitor services, such as explaining regulations, answering visitor requests, needs and complaints, and providing information about the park and surrounding areas.

 • Research stories regarding the area's natural history or environment.